learn-co-curriculum/phrg-activerecord-associations-video-review-aliasing-activerecord-associations/README.md

 ## Disclaimer
 This video is meant as optional supplemental material to augment the written curriculum.
 If you feel you already understand ActiveRecord Associations than you are welcome to skip the video and continue forward.
 Feel free to come back here if you ever want a review.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-activerecord-associations-video-review-aliasing-activerecord-associations/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-activerecord-associations-video-review-aliasing-activerecord-associations/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/activerecord-associations-video-review-aliasing-activerecord-associations'>ActiveRecord Associations Video Review: Aliasing ActiveRecord Associations</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Aliasing ActiveRecord Associations- Overview</p>